RohitSanjayjiwade/Census2011/README.md

 # Census2011
-Census2011, formerly known as CensusAtlas, is a Python Django project exclusively developed for the meticulous management and exploration census data.
-Built with Python and the Django framework, this platform offers an intuitive interface for users to navigate and analyze data across various administrative levels, including states, districts, cities, and villages.
+Census2011 is a dynamic Python Django project meticulously crafted for efficient census data management and exploration.
+Developed exclusively with the Python and Django frameworks, this platform provides a user-friendly interface for navigating and analyzing data across various administrative levels, including states, districts, cities, and villages.